JeffersonLab/clas12-mcgen/README.md

-This repository is a collection of generators distributed to the official CLAS12 Docker/Singularity containers for offsite (e.g. OSG) simulation jobs.
+This repository is the collection of generators available in the CLAS12 Docker/Singularity containers for offsite (e.g. OSG) simulation jobs.
-The generators are linked through git submodules: each is linked to a particular commit of the generator's github repository.

-Note, generators are also available for use on JLab machines via [CLAS12 environment modules](https://clasweb.jlab.org/wiki/index.php/CLAS12_Software_Environment_@_JLab):
+Note, generators are also available for use on JLab machines via [CLAS12 environment modules](https://clasweb.jlab.org/wiki/index.php/CLAS12_Software_Environment_@_JLab).

 ---